xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

 ## Internet Explorer

-Internet Explorer (IE) driver supports some important capabilities which can be used for smooth test execution.
-These capabilities ease the way the for automation testing using Selenium WebDriver on Internet Explorer.
-You can learn more about supported IE capabilites here: [IE specific](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities#ie-specific).
+Internet Explorer (IE) driver supports some essential capabilities which can be used for smooth test execution.
+These capabilities ease the way for automation testing using Selenium WebDriver on Internet Explorer.
+You can learn more about supported IE capabilities here: [IE specific](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities#ie-specific).

 ### Set desired capabilities for IE in Katalon Studio

 To set desired capabilities for IE, go to **Project > Settings > Desired Capabilities > WebUI > IE**.

-Alternatively, you can also go to `<your test project location>\settings\internal`, open the settings files for Internet Explorer and edit the capabilities in the Groovy script.
+Alternatively, you can also go to `<your test project location>\settings\internal`, open the settings files for Internet Explorer, and edit the capabilities in the Groovy script.

    <table>
    <thead>